joe-bor/automated-email-script/README.md

 - Email Content:

-  - Modify the msg.set_content section in the script to customize the plain text version of the email.
+  - Modify the `get_goals` and `get_reflections` functions in the script to customize your goals and reflections dynamically.
-  - Edit the HTML content in the msg.add_alternative section for the HTML version.
+  - Edit the HTML content in the `msg.add_alternative` section for the HTML version to reflect your message.

 - Icebox Section: